openedx/openedx-filters/docs/concepts/openedx-filters.rst

 #.
 Each subsequent function :math:`f_{i+1}` receives the output from the previous function and returns its modified output until all functions have been executed.

 #.
-Additionally, at any point in the pipeline, a developer can halt execution by raising an exception, based on conditions defined in the processing logic, to stop further modifications.
+Additionally, at any point in the pipeline, a developer can halt execution by raising an exception, based on conditions defined in the processing logic, to stop the application flow.

 #.
 Once the final function :math:`f_{n-1}` has been executed, the final modified arguments are returned to the caller, which may use them for the remaining part of its execution.